Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Background

 The conditional field $u_t(\vx_t \mid \vx_1)$ generates a conditional probability path $p_t(\cdot \mid \vx_1)$ interpolating between the noise distribution at $t=0$, $p_0(\cdot \mid \vx_1)=\mathcal{N}(\boldsymbol{0}_d,\mathbb{I}_d)$, and a distribution at $t=1$ concentrated around the data point $\vx_1$, which can be approximated in practice by a tractable distribution $\tilde q(\cdot \mid \vx_1)$ such as a narrow Gaussian or a point mass.
 Given a closed-form path from noise to data, the target field $u_t(\vx_t \mid \vx_1)$ is tractable.
 Here, we consider Gaussian paths:

 where $\alpha_t$ and $\sigma_t$ define a scheduler for the transition between noise and data.
-Throughout this work, we fix $\alpha=t$ and explore three choices of variance used in the literature: (I) $\sigma_t=1-t$, (II) $\sigma_t=1-(1-\sigma_{\mathrm{min}})t$ \citep{lipman2023flow}, and (III) $\sigma_t=\left[(1-\lambda)t^2+(\lambda-2)t +1\right]^{\frac{1}{2}}$ \cite{albergo2023building, tong2024simulation}, where $\sigma_{\mathrm{min}}$ and $\lambda$ are hyperparameters controlling the magnitude of noise around the data and the shape of the probability path, respectively (see \cref{sec: estimation_of_score} and \cref{sec: explanation_schedules} for more details).
+Throughout this work, we fix $\alpha_t=t$ and explore three choices of variance used in the literature: (I) $\sigma_t=1-t$ \citep{tong2024improving}, (II) $\sigma_t=1-(1-\sigma_{\mathrm{min}})t$ \citep{lipman2023flow}, and (III) $\sigma_t=\left[(1-\lambda)t^2+(\lambda-2)t +1\right]^{\frac{1}{2}}$ \cite{albergo2023building, tong2024simulation}, where $\sigma_{\mathrm{min}}$ and $\lambda$ are hyperparameters controlling the magnitude of noise around the data and the shape of the probability path, respectively (see \cref{sec: estimation_of_score} and \cref{sec: explanation_schedules} for more details).\looseness=-1

-From \cref{eq: gaussian_path}, one can derive a closed-form expression for the conditional field $u_t(\cdot \mid \vx_1)$ used as a regression target during training (see \cref{sec: conditional_field_app} for a full derivation and \cref{tab: score_flow_closed_form} for its explicit form under different schedulers).
+Using Gaussian paths, one can derive a closed-form expression for the conditional field $u_t(\cdot \mid \vx_1)$ used as a regression target during training (see \cref{sec: conditional_field_app} for a full derivation and \cref{tab: score_flow_closed_form} for its explicit form under different schedulers).